-We love having baby critters around the farm.
+We love raising baby chicks around the farm.
 They are always so sweet and cute.
-Baby chicks are no exception to this fact.
-They are so fluffy and chirpy, I just love having them around and the Farm Kids enjoy watching them and playing with them.
+They are so fluffy and chirpy!
+I just love having them around and the kids enjoy watching them and playing with them.

-We decided to raise some more fresh laying hens for next year.
-We still have 12 girls around but they are getting older and a
+Each year, we like to raise some more fresh laying hens for the next year’s flock.
+We always have a lot of chickens around but as they older, they get a

 How to Raise Baby Chicks

 Chickens are relatively easy to care for.
 All they require is food, fresh water, and safety.
 If you can supply these things you can raise some happy hens who will gladly lay eggs for your family.
-Chicks aren’t hard to take care of but they do need a good start to ensure they grow into healthy hens.
+Chicks aren’t hard to take care of however they do need a good start to grow into healthy hens.

 1- First things first, you need to buy your chicks.
 You have multiple options for this.
-You can order chickens from hatchery, order or buy through a local farm store, purchase from a local farm that hatches chicks, or hatch eggs on your own.
+You can order chickens from hatchery, buy through a local farm store, purchase from a local farm, or them on your own.
 Once you have your chicks the care is the same.

 Supplies and Care

-2- Baby Chicks need to be kept in a brooder of some sort that is safe from predators (or small hands that just want to squish their cuteness), draft free, and can be kept warm.
+2- Secondly- Baby Chicks need to be kept in a brooder of some sort that is safe from predators (or small hands that just want to squish their cuteness), draft free, and can be kept warm.
 You can buy one, build one, or utilize something you already have on hand.
 With our first chickens we used a Rubbermaid tote as a brooder.
-This time around we kept them in a shallow water trough for a few days in the house before transferring them to our wooden 4’x4′ brooder outside.
+We’ve also kept them in a shallow water trough for a few days in the house before transferring them to a wooden 4’x4′ brooder outside.